 It will be important to establish behaviour expectations, so that the children can be kept safe but also to experience some independence.
 It will be important to have consistent expectations between all the staff.
 It is going to be important to give the children ample time to wander and wonder.

-It is worth thinking 'if I had a two year old at home with me, what would I do with them?'.
+It is worth thinking “if I had a 2-year-old at home with me, what would I do with them?”
 We live in increasingly busy worlds where children are ferried from place to place by car and time is short, especially in working households.
 Children are often told to hurry, be quick and be careful often.
 Giving them time to explore in their own time frames is important.
 Therefore, remember, to take a deep breath and enjoy making the discoveries together.

 We know that young children learn best through first-hand experiences, so getting them out and into the local environment will allow them to learn about gradients, the weather, the properties of materials, and features etc in a meaningful way.